skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 ---
 title: Building websites with Hugo
 date: 2023-01-20T08:00:00
-lastmod: 2024-05-07T18:05:00
+lastmod: 2026-08-22T22:56:00
 images:
 - /img/setting-up-hugo/setting-up-hugo-header.png
-description: A guide on building your own website for free using Hugo and Github Pages.
+description: A guide on building your own website for free using Hugo and GitHub Pages.
 tags: ['web-dev', 'hugo', 'guide']
 ---